EstebanForge/dotfiles-fedora/README.md

     The script will prompt for confirmation before applying system changes.
 -   **Next Step**: After running `restore.sh`, review its output.
 Most setup tasks are now included.

+## Additional Script: `luks-enroll-tpm2.sh`

+This repository also includes `luks-enroll-tpm2.sh`, a helper script to automate the process of enrolling a TPM2 device for LUKS disk encryption on Fedora systems.
+It guides you through:
+- Verifying SecureBoot status
+- Detecting your TPM2 device and LUKS partition
+- Enrolling the TPM2 device as an unlock method for your LUKS volume
+- Updating GRUB and dracut configuration for TPM2-based unlocking
+- Verifying the configuration at each step

+**Warning:**
+- This script is provided **as is**, with **no warranty** and **no guarantee** of fitness for any particular purpose.
+- It is intended for advanced users who understand the risks of modifying disk encryption and bootloader settings.
+- Always back up your data before making changes to disk encryption or boot configuration.

 ## Manual Configuration, PikaBackup

 These scripts automate many parts of the setup, but some steps still require manual attention: